The first and only mission-driven,

-Expanding on over two decades of expertise and sucess through the Multiple Myeloma Research Foundation (MMRF), the Myeloma Investment Fund is a new, independent, self-sustaining $50M fund focused on accelerating the MMRF’s mission to deliver precision medicine approaches to every patient by providing funding to the most promising companies, clinical assets, and technologies in multiple myeloma.
+Expanding on over two decades of expertise and success through the Multiple Myeloma Research Foundation (MMRF), the Myeloma Investment Fund is a new, independent, self-sustaining venture fund.
+With a goal of raising $50M, the Fund will focus on accelerating the MMRF’s mission to deliver precision medicine approaches to every patient by investing in the most promising companies, clinical assets, and technologies in multiple myeloma.
 In addition to financial support, we offer prospective companies access to our existing longstanding relationships with pharmaceutical companies and academic medical centers, a clinical network of 25 sites (the MMRC), and the largest genomics data set of any cancer.

 Listen to MMRF Founder and Chief Mission Officer Kathy Giusti’s overview of the MMRF strategic plan that outlined the Myeloma Investment Fund as a critical initiative.